AEG Home Appliances

 Under Electrolux ownership, AEG is developed as the premium brand within the Electrolux group’s European portfolio.
 The brand’s German heritage and its association with engineering precision and quality are central to its positioning against competitors such as BSH’s Bosch and Siemens brands in the mid-premium and premium segments of the UK and European market.

 Electrolux AB is the Swedish home appliance manufacturer that owns the AEG brand globally.
-Founded on 19 January 1910 in Stockholm by engineer Sven Carlstedt and entrepreneur Axel Wenner-Gren, Electrolux is consistently ranked as the world’s second largest appliance maker by units sold, after Whirlpool.
+Founded on 19 January 1910 in Stockholm by engineer Sven Carlstedt and entrepreneur Axel Wenner-Gren, Electrolux is consistently ranked among the world’s largest appliance manufacturers by units sold.
 The company employs approximately 41,000 people worldwide and its brand portfolio includes AEG, Frigidaire, Zanussi, and the Electrolux brand itself alongside a number of regional brands.

 Within the Electrolux portfolio, AEG occupies the premium tier, positioned above the Electrolux and Zanussi brands on design quality, features, and price.
 The three brands share significant engineering and manufacturing infrastructure while maintaining distinct product designs and market identities.
 This structure allows Electrolux to address multiple segments of the UK and European market from a shared operational base.